paillave/Etl.Net/docs/docs/recipes/1_dealWithFiles.md

     .Do("print file name to console", i => Console.WriteLine(i.Name));
 ```

-## Get or Write file on any source type
+## Get or Write file on any source type: Connectors

 ETL.NET provides a system for this purpose that permits to access any source type in a complete abstract way: Connectors.